bcgov/citz-imb-common-components/README.md

  The image will be built, with a volume pointing to your source code.
 It will do an npm install and then start serving all projects

  ### CICD Pipeline
  Commits and Pull Requests to the Main branch trigger the CICD pipeline.
 The Pipeline will build the image, run tests, and deploy to prod.
-If the commit contains the #release label smart commit tag, it will then deploy to test environment.
+If the commit contains the __#label release__ smart commit tag, it will then deploy to test environment.
 After User Acceptance Testing is approved, it will then deploy to production.
 Deployment to both test and prod trigger a notification in our Teams workspace.